 What proof of Berkeley residency is required for admission?

 Three approved proofs of Berkeley residency must be shown at the time of enrollment.
-Please see the Required Enrollment Documentation webpage for full details.
+Click here for details.

 What if I have moved to a new address?